tapasdeveloper/vestd-lara-test/README.md

 1. Download the repository to local environment
 2. Create a mySql database (i.e., `db_vestd_test`)
 3. Copy the file `.env-local` to `.env`
+4. Change the `APP_URL` as per your server in .env file
+5. change the DB credentials etc.
-4. Run the following commands on terminal
+6. Run the following commands on terminal

 ```
 composer install